chjj/cmake-node/README.md

 ## Design

+cmake-node provides a node.js toolchain file for CMake which exposes two functions (`add_node_library`, `add_node_module`), and attempts to avoid modification of the global state.

 cmake-node is very lightweight and requires no dependencies.
 This provides a nice alternative to node-gyp and cmake-js, which pull in half of npm just to build a project.

 The latest NAPI headers are bundled and automatically added to your include paths.
 While there is a chance cmake-node could fall behind in updating these headers, it should not be that severe of a problem as NAPI provides a stable ABI.
-NAN support is intentionally excluded for this reason.
+Support for other node headers (v8, node, openssl, nan, etc) is intentionally excluded for this reason.

 Auto-downloading is only necessary for the windows `node.lib` file.
 Builds on unix will never do any network IO.